-- 1 Children in Local Authority care and previously looked after children (as defined in Appendix A). - 2 Where a child has a brother or sister attending this school at the time of entry.
+- 1 Children in Local Authority care or previously in Local Authority care (as defined in Appendix A). - Where a child has a brother or sister attending this school at the time of entry.
 (As defined by the Local Authority, brother or sister means children who live in the same house as brother and sister, including adopted siblings, step brothers or sisters and foster brothers or sisters.) - 3 Where there are medical grounds for admitting a child (as defined in Appendix A). - 4 Nearness of child's permanent address to the school (as defined in Appendix A).

-Waiting list from March 2018
+Waiting list from March 2019

-In the case of over-subscription, a waiting list will be compiled from March 2018 for those unable to gain entry.
+In the case of over-subscription, a waiting list will be compiled from March 2019 for those unable to gain entry.
 Eligible students will be placed on the list, according to the over-subscription criteria.
-The waiting list will continue until everyone on it is allocated a place, or until 1 September 2018.
+The waiting list will continue until everyone on it is allocated a place, or until 1 September 2019.